 You should always house a group of 5 to 8 Zeba Loaches together.
 The more Zebra Loaches there are, the better it gets for them to conduct social gatherings within their community tank.

 Golden Zebra Loaches often snack on small shrimp and snails.
-If you’re giving them a protein-rich diet, make sure they don’t get overfed.
-Also, due to their nature of attacking down snails, you can’t house these bottom feeders with any small snail or shrimp.
+If you’re giving them a protein-rich diet, ensure they don’t get overfed.
+Also, due to their nature of attacking snails, you can’t house these bottom feeders with any small snail or shrimp.

 Zebra Loaches are a bit expensive due to their rarity.
 As they are always commercially bred, the average price ranges from 20$ to 50$ per pair.